-The return on sales is the operating profit of the business expressed as a percentage of the revenue.
+The return on sales is the operating income of the business expressed as a percentage of the revenue.
 It is a measure of the level of true income a business generates on its sales.
-It is calculated by dividing operating profit by revenue.
+It is calculated by dividing operating income by revenue.

 Formula for Return on Sales

-- Operating Profit is found on the income statement.
+- Operating income is found on the income statement.

 - Revenue is also found in the income statement.
 It may be called Sales or Turnover.

 How do you calculate Return on Sales Ratio?

 |Cost of sales||176,000|